prabhakk-mw/jupyter-matlab-proxy/src/jupyter_matlab_proxy/README.md

 Upon successful installation of `jupyter-matlab-proxy`, your Jupyter environment should present options to launch MATLAB.

-* Open your Jupyter environment by starting jupyter notebook or lab
+* Open your Jupyter environment by starting Jupyter notebook or lab
   ```bash
   # For Jupyter Notebook
   jupyter notebook